This is a short tutorial about how to hide or remove a page from Google.

 Although you may not be able to use this tip right away, don't forget about it in case you may have to use it in the future.

 Whether you're starting a brand new newsletter or creating some kind of online course – know that you can indeed control what get's shown in Google.

-If you have yet to grab your copy of my free eBook, eBooks the $mart Way (with over 5000 downloads!), I definitely recommend it.
-You won’t find it in the search engines anymore.
+If you have yet to grab your copy of my free ebook, Ebooks the Smart Way (with over 5000 downloads!), I definitely recommend it.
+You won't find it in the search engines anymore.